Welcome to the Sada Lab

 Laboratory of Skin Regeneration and Aging

-Stem cells maintain the tissue integrity during homeostasis and show remarkable plasticity to quickly respond to various stress or damages of the tissue.
-Dysfunction or misregulation of stem cells leads to tissue dysfunction, including impaired wound healing, cancer and aging.
-Emerging evidence suggests the presence of heterogeneous stem cell populations within adult tissues and their specific roles in physiological and pathological conditions.
+Tissue stem cells maintain tissue integrity during homeostasis and exhibit remarkable plasticity in response to stresses and injuries.
+A misregulation of stem cells leads to tissue dysfunction, such as impaired wound healing, chronic inflammation, tumorigenesis, and aging.
+Emerging evidence suggests that stem cell populations in adult tissues are heterogeneous and play distinct roles in physiological and pathological conditions.

-We seek motivated students (undergraduate, master and PhD level), postdocs and collaborators from all over the world.
-If you're interested in pursuing research with us, please do not hesitate to contact me.
+The Sada Laboratory is looking for motivated students (master's and doctoral level), post-doctoral fellows, and collaborators worldwide.
+If you are interested in pursuing research with us, please do not hesitate to contact us.

 IRCMS symposium: Rise of Diversity in Science was held for two days at IRCMS, Kumamoto University.
 The theme of the symposium was diversity, and we had invited lectures and poster sessions by researchers with diverse topics, as well as a panel discussion during the power hour "Diversity for Discovery: Unlocking the Power of Different Perspectives”.
 Sada lab members actively participated and enjoyed the symposium.
 I think it was a good, stimulating meeting.
 Thank you to all the speakers and participants.

 Aiko was invited to speak at the 2023 Inaugural meeting of ISRB: International Society for Regenerative Biology in Vienna.
 Enjoyed wonderful talks and the beautiful city of Vienna.